WordOps/WordOps/README.md

 - We've deprecated the mail stack.
 Less is more.
 As an alternative, take a look at [iRedMail](https://www.iredmail.org/) or [Caesonia](https://github.com/vedetta-com/caesonia).
 And an alternative for Roundcube is [Rainloop](https://www.rainloop.net/).
 - Support for w3tc is dropped as a security precaution.
-- We are currently migrating the PHP 5.x series to PHP 7.2 and PHP 7.3.
-We'll offer an easy to use migration script once we are confident enough to unleash this daemon.
-For now, new sites get installed with PHP 7.2 as the default.
+- PHP 5.6 has been replaced by PHP 7.2 and PHP 7.0 will be replaced by PHP 7.3.

+We will not overwrite previous php versions Nginx upstreams to avoid issues during the migration from EEv3.
+A step by step guide will be published soon to explain how to fully migrate from EasyEngine v3 to WordOps

 ## Usage